MarcoSteinke/MovingPoint-Lightweight-Java-2D-Game-Engine/README.md

 # TODO
 Here you can find some things I am interested in.
-They will be the next features which will be added in MovingPoint
+They will be the next features which will be added in net.bestofcode.MovingPoint.MovingPoint

 * [ ] Add Event-Objects for specific events.
 Throw a MouseEventObject on click!
 !!! + add MovingPointAnalysis to count existing GameObjects, RAM usage, fps, log Events !!!
 * [ ] add locationOnScreen method
 * [ ] penradius method
 * [ ] getPenColor
-* [ ] UI Framework for MovingPoint based on Javax.swing
+* [ ] UI Framework for net.bestofcode.MovingPoint.MovingPoint based on Javax.swing
-* [x] implement GameObjectQuery
+* [x] implement net.bestofcode.MovingPoint.GameObjectQuery
-* [x] refactor DrawListener to MovingPointCoreEngine
+* [x] refactor DrawListener to net.bestofcode.MovingPoint.MovingPointCoreEngine
-* [x] refactor Draw to GraphicalComponent
+* [x] refactor Draw to net.bestofcode.MovingPoint.GraphicalComponent
 * [x] Transformation to Maven Project
 * [x] getJLabel
 * [x] implemented first packages